lpparente/COMP100/Module 3.md

 }
 ```

-As you may have noticed, there is very little difference in the syntax we used in the last lesson for the Do-While statement.
+As you may have noticed, there is very little difference in the syntax we used for While statements.
 Let's see another example.
 Say we want to print on the screen all numbers from 1 to 10, but placing an asterisk in the even numbers.

 ```csharp
 // Let's get elegant and declare the counter inside the statement.